Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-Loading data from local files into partitions p1 and p2 of the table, allowing a 20% error rate.
+Import data from a local file into partitions p1 and p2 of the table, allowing a 20% error rate.

 curl --location-trusted -u <doris_user>:<doris_password> \